A journey of a thousand miles begins with a single stepLao Tzu

 Privacy norms and laws also vary by country.
 Far more German households opt to blur their property than elsewhere.
 Japan limits camera height to avoid topping walls.
 Russia doesn’t restrict public photos, and nothing is blurred in street views by search engine Yandex.

-After Google Maps with Street View toured the streets of Pompeii, the excavated Roman city that was buried with volcanic ash in AD 79, real-world visits went up 30%.
+After Google Maps with Street View toured the streets of Pompeii, the excavated Roman city that was buried with volcanic ash in 79 AD, real-world visits went up 30 percent.
 Similar stories hold for other attractions.
 Many people reflexively check the street view of a restaurant, apartment for rent, or new friend’s house before visiting in person.
 Most of us have looked at our own home online.

 From armchair travelers to real estate agents to tax collectors, street views are subtly but deeply changing the ways we think about going places – and the facades we show to the world.